 The development of a sustainable ecotourism industry requires a planned approach that recognizes and addresses environmental and social impacts as part of its overall strategy for growth.
 Without an overarching strategy and plan for tourism development opportunities, and the economy built upon them, ecotourism will remain a mere buzz word for articles and social media posts.
 Only a thoughtful approach to ecotourism, involving local communities will add sustainability, dimension, and depth to the economy.

 Hadi Pirzada is Executive Director at the Lakeshore Hospitality Group, has worked in Switzerland, Canada & Dubai.
 A graduate of Cesar Ritz Hotel School, Luzern, Switzerland and Brock University, Canada, he has worked in Global Sales & Marketing Operations with Ritz Carlton, Four Seasons, Marriott International, Starwood & Intercontinental Hotels and travelled extensively to tourist destinations as part of his responsibilities.
-Tweets @hadipirzada.
+He tweets @hadipirzada.